ronkok/Temml/docs/supported.md

 To create macros with document-wide scope, use `\gdef`, `\global\let`, or define a [preamble](./administration.html#preamble) in one of the Temml [rendering options](./administration.html#options).
-(Global macros may be disable for security reasons.)
+(Global macros may be disabled for security reasons.)

 Macros accept up to nine arguments: #1, #2, etc.

-Available functions include:
+Available functions include:\
 `\char` `\mathchoice` `\TextOrMath` `\@ifstar` `\@ifnextchar` `\@firstoftwo` `\@secondoftwo` `\relax` `\expandafter` `\noexpand`

 @ is a valid character for commands, as if `\makeatletter` were in effect.